Lewis County, New York Records

 - Lewis County Historian maintains archival holdings for virtually every facet of the county’s history.
-In New York State, every municipality (town, city, village, county) must have an appointed historian.
-Most of the towns have their own historians as well and each can be contacted.
-The County Historian may provide access to obituaries, vital records, church records, maps, and family files or journals.
+The county, town, city or village Historians may provide access to obituaries, vital records, church records, maps, and family files or journals.
 Some historians provide search services for their office records and others may refer you to local genealogists who research in the area.

 Lewis County, New York Census Records

 - Learn More: State of New York Census Records

 - U.S. Federal Population Schedules: 1810, 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragmented), 1900, 1910, 1920, 1930, 1940

 - U.S. Census Reconstructed Records: 1660-1820

 - State Population Schedules: 1855, 1865, 1875, 1892, 1905, 1915, 1925

 - Other State Census Schedules: Census of Inmates in Almshouses and Poorhouses, 1830-1920, Census Mortality Schedules, 1850-1880, Non-Population Schedules 1850-1880

 - U.S. Federal Census Mortality Schedules: 1850, 1860, 1870 and 1880